WordPress/openverse/documentation/projects/proposals/infrastructure_improvements/20240105_implementation_plan_move_remaining_services_to_openverse_org.md

 the `openverse.org` zone.
 Right now these are not configured in Terraform, so we will take the opportunity now to do so.

+To clarify the redirect expectations, we will _not_ redirect `airflow.openverse.engineering` to `airflow.openverse.org`.
+This is an internal service and there is no reason to maintain additional code to redirect it.

 #### Deploy and maintain Airflow using Ansible

 The complexity of this change will primarily come from adding significant new